Magnetic Level Gauge Indicator: How It Works, Types, and When It Beats a Sight Glass

 Updated: April 13, 2026

 A diesel fuel tank level gauge measures the amount of fuel remaining in a storage tank or vehicle fuel tank.
 The right gauge prevents run-dry shutdowns, catches fuel theft early, and keeps inventory records accurate.
 Choosing the wrong type leads to drift, fouling, or false alarms — all common problems in fuel storage.
+For sensor-by-application selection on buried tanks, our underground tank level indicator selection by application.

 This guide covers the five main types of diesel tank level gauges, where each one works best, and how to set up a monitoring system for industrial tanks and vehicle fleets.